pegasus-isi/pegasus/src/tools/pegasus-mpi-cluster/README.md

 For more information see the mpidag.1 man page.

-## Warning:
+## Warnings

+### Integrity checking

-The duration per job reported by `pegasus-mpi-cluster` includes integrity checking (if integrity checking is enabled).
+The duration per job reported by `pegasus-mpi-cluster` includes integrity checking runtime (checksum files).
-Therefore, duration by PMC can be greater than the duration reported by `kickstart`.
+Therefore, the duration by PMC **can be greater** than the duration reported by `kickstart` if integrity checking is enabled.